Contesting state identity and foreign policy: German anti-militarism in shades of red and green

 This study delineates the key terms and concepts of German foreign policy debates over the conflicts in the Balkans and German foreign military deployment.
 It also reveals the borders of what is tolerated, even discursively and symbolically.
 What emerges is a more complex image of German politics than that portrayed by a literature that expects either an "abrupt change" or "continuity" in post-unification period.
 Furthermore, it shows that German anti-militarism continues to establish the boundaries of possible foreign policy despite being highly contested.
 I find the concept has different connotations for different political groups in German domestic politics, which leads to their different policy preferences.
 The framework developed here helps track the trajectory of German anti-militarism, and reveals the changing parameters of German identity as expressed in meticulously crafted partisan discourses.
 As a result, the terms "anti-militarism" and "pacifism" came over time to stand for much more than the standard definition of "restraint use of force."
 This comparative analysis of domestic discourses shows that it is the parameters of identity, not the identity itself, that change as intra- and inter-party debates provide rhetorical sources for proponents of gradual policy change.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ilgit, Asli, "Contesting state identity and foreign policy: German anti-militarism in shades of red and green" (2010).
 Political Science - Dissertations.
-Paper 94.
+94.